-The mystery looking burnt top is what adds the sweet taste of caramel and molasses with every bite.
+The mystery-looking burnt top is what adds the sweet taste of caramel and molasses with every bite.
 Mix those delicious flavors with the vanilla flavoring from the filling and you will be sure to wow your family and friends.
+This is different than traditional cheesecakes in terms of the flavor.
+This burnt basque cheesecake recipe is one I love to make around Valentine’s Day or for special occasions as it is such a delicious baked cheesecake.

 Table of contents

-Tweaks like using flour as its thickening agent and cooking at such a high temperature are what helps this cheesecake become something you have never tasted before.
+Tweaks like using flour as its thickening agent and cooking at such a high temperature are what help this cheesecake become something you have never tasted before.

 Ingredients